Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Producing good results or achieving a lot.
 **Sentence:** The new farming methods have been very productive, increasing crop yields.
 **Conversation:**
-A – How’s the farming project going?
+A – How’s the farming project going
 B – It’s been highly productive, with better yields than last year.

 ---